PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ![Open in GitHub Desktop](../../images/docs/contribute/open-in-github-desktop.png)

-You will then be prompted by the browser to confirm if you want to open an the GitHub Desktop application.
+You will then be prompted by the browser to confirm if you want to open the GitHub Desktop application.
 Select the affirmative action that has text such as **Open GitHub Desktop**.

-Once GitHub Desktop has opened you will be prompted to confirm the responsitory that is being cloned and the location on disk where you wish the code to be stored.
+Once GitHub Desktop has opened you will be prompted to confirm the respository that is being cloned and the location on disk where you wish the code to be stored.

 ![GitHub Desktop clone to dialog](../../images/docs/contribute/github-desktop-clone-repo.png)